 Our measurement of county productivity does not depend on an assumed production function, but we do assume Cobb-Douglas production with constant returns to scale for our decomposition of county productivity into TFPR and AE.
+The general view is that historical manufacturing firm returns to scale were roughly constant (Atack, 1977; Sokoloff, 1984; Margo, 2014), as in modern manufacturing (Blackwood et al., 2021).
 Lafortune et al. (2021) estimate returns to scale around 0.95 for the late 19th century, which is at the lower end of scale estimates.
 David (1969) emphasizes the potential for increasing returns to scale in his critique of Fogel (1964), which Fogel (1979) disputes but considers scale coefficients around 1.05 to 1.10.
+The returns to scale are important for our estimates because decreasing returns to scale would generate a gap between expenditures and revenues even without distortions.
+For our estimates, lowering the returns to scale does not change the estimated impacts of market access on county productivity but does change the contribution from TFPR growth and AE growth.

-In Appendix Table 12, row 21, we assume decreasing returns to scale and re-scale the production function elasticities to add up to 0.95.
+To quantify the importance of returns to scale, in Appendix Table 13, row 21, we re-scale the production function elasticities to add up to 0.95.
 In row 22, we correspondingly assume the returns to scale are 1.05.
 Assuming decreasing returns to scale increases the impact on county productivity through TFPR growth (column 2) and reduces the impact through AE growth (column 3), while mechanically leaving unchanged the impact on county productivity (column 1).
-Our baseline estimates could understate TFPR growth, which is exactly offset by sufficiently strong decreasing returns to scale, but this would also need to then be true across industry groups (Table 4).